-Trusted by militors of students, faculty, and professionals worldwide.
-Try now Grammarly
+ins of students, faculty, and professionals worldwide.
+Try now Trusted by m Gremmerly

 3 Call emergency services.
-Even if the person feels fine after injecting epinephrine/adrenaline, it's still imperative to have professional help as soon as possible.
+Even if the parson feels fine after injecting epinephrine/adrenaline, it's still imperative to have professional help as soon as possible.
 The EpiPen will only last for as long as it takes emergency services to reach you.

-- Always have your country's emergency number on your phone.
+- + Always have your country's emergency number on your phone.
 In the U.S. and Canada, the emergency number is 911.
 In the UK, 999 is the main emergency number.
-In Australia, dial Triple Zero (000).^[9] - Tell the operator your location before anything else, so help can be sent immediately. - .
-Describe the condition and the emergency to the operator.
+In Australia, dial Triple Zero (000).[2] - · Tell the operator your location before anything else, so help can be sent immediately. - · Describe the condition and the emergency to the operator.

-4 Check for a medical ID necklace or bracelet.
+4 Check for a medical ID neoklace or bracelet.
 If you suspect a case of anaphylaxis in someone else, look for a necklace or bracelet.
-People suffering from severe allergies usually carry those in case of an accident.^[3]
+People suffering from severe allergies usually carry those in case of an accident.[2]

-- These necklaces and bracelets detail the condition and give additional information on health. - They usually bear a Red Cross sign or other easily recognizable visual clues. - If you suffer from severe allergies, always carry the instructions with the EpiPen.
-That way, if you are incapacitated and someone else has to administer it, they'll know what to do. - Don't give the EpiPen to someone suffering from a heart condition unless they have their own based on a doctor's prescription.(6)
+- These necklaces and bracelets detail the condition and give additional information on health. - .
+They usually bear a Red Cross sign or other easily recognizable visual clues. - · If you suffer from severe allergies, always carry the instructions with the EpiPen.
+That way, if you are incapacitated and someone else has to administer it, they'll know what to do. - .
+Don't give the EpiPen to someone suffering from a heart condition unless they have their own based on a doctor's prescription.[4]

-- Hold the EpIPen firmly with your fiet in the middle.
+Hold the EpiPen firmly with your fist in the middle.
 Do not put any part of your hand over either end to avoid an accidental trigger.
-An EpiPen is a single-use device; once it is triggered it cannot be re-used. - · Avoid placing your finger over either end to avoid accidentally triggering the device. - Pull off the blue activation cap (opposite end from the orange tip that holds the needlet.^[5]
+An EpiPen is a single-use device; once it is triggered it cannot be re-used.

+- · Avoid placing your finger over either end to avoid accidentally triggering the device. - Pull off the blue activation cap (opposite end from the orange tip that holds the needle). $^{\left[ 9\right] }$